 “Hey, Alexa, put beef jerky on my grocery list!”

-Shouting out grocery lists and song choices to the ceiling would have looked absolutely ridiculous just a few years ago but now, some people just can’t imagine what they did without it!
+Shouting out grocery lists and song choices to the ceiling would have looked ridiculous just a few years ago, but now, some people just can’t imagine what they did without it!

-Voice-activated devices like Amazon’s Alexa and Google Assistant are making it easier to manage things like daily tasks, making purchases, setting reminders, and controlling smart home devices.
+Voice-activated devices like Amazon’s Alexa and Google Assistant are making it easier to manage daily tasks, make purchases, set reminders, and control smart home devices.

 Their AI learning even helps to personalize each device to its owner, learning their preferences and providing helpful suggestions, purchase recommendations, and reminders.
 A total game-changer for busy people on the go!